 Frequently Asked Questions

-How much caffeine is safe to consume?
+How much caffeine is safe to ingest?

 Why are some coffees certified?